wvirany/blog/content/posts/prior_mean/index.md

 1. George De Ath, Jonathan E. Fieldsend, and Richard M. Everson.
 “What do you Mean?
 The Role of the Mean Function in Bayesian Optimisation”.
 Proceedings of the 2020 Genetic and Evolutionary Computation Conference Companion.
 2020

+2. Lucas Andersen et al. “Accelerating ligand discovery by combining Bayesian optimization with MMGBSA-based binding affinity calculations” (2025).

-2. Roman Garnett.
+3. Roman Garnett.
 Bayesian Optimization.
 Cambridge University Press, 2023.

 ## Additional results